dkolosov93/fpga_led_matrix/README.md

 Simple VHDL based project using MAX10 FPGA to drive a 32x32 LED matrix display.
 Images are converted to the appropriate format through Python scripts as mif files.
 These file are instantiated by 2-port ROM blocks inside the FPGA and can hold up to 7 (32x32) frames per ROM block.
-Using a state machine, those images are display on the LED matrix.
+Using a state machine, those images are displayed on the LED matrix.

 ![Screenshot](https://github.com/dkolosov93/led_matrix/blob/main/images/pic1.jpg)